Skip to content

 Chief Executive of the Tribe presiding over the Tribe's General Council.

-Chief Midegah is a Headman in the Adik Doodem, Caribou Clan, by Appointment of Matrilineal Clan Mother Patricia Brunelle-Barker-Lafountain.
+Chief Midegah is Ogimaa (Head Chief) of the Adik Songab Doodem, Caribou Clan, and Principle Royanah of the Deer Family, by Appointment of Matrilineal Clan Mother Patricia Brunelle-Barker-Lafountain, and the traditional Anishinaabe 8th Fire Lodge.

 Chief Midegah succeeds by prior appointment his Great Uncle.
 Ogimaa Ma'Lingaan Albert Dennis Lambert as Senior Treaty and Band Chief.